 - FPIs in Israel: While BlackRock is looking for companies in this region to make progress towards having greater female representation at board level in line with its general guidelines, BlackRock is likely to take voting action if the board has failed to appoint at least directors from the underrepresented gender.
 See BlackRock's Israel-specific voting guidelines here. - o FPIs in Other Countries: See BlackRock's region-specific voting guidelines here. - □ State Street: State Street expects boards of companies in all markets and indices to have at least one female board member.
 It may waive the policy if a company engages with State Street and provides a specific, timebound plan for adding at least one woman to the board.
 State Street also expects companies in the Russell 3000, TSX, FTSE 350, STOXX 600 and ASX 300 indices to have boards comprised of at least 30 percent women directors.
 State Street may waive the policy if a company engages with SSGA and provides a specific, time-bound plan for reaching 30 percent representation of women directors.
 If a company fails to meet any of these expectations outlined above, State Street may vote against the Chair of the Nominating Committee or the board leader in the absence of a Nominating Committee, if necessary.
 Additionally, if a company fails to meet this expectation for three consecutive years, State Street may vote against all incumbent members of the Nominating Committee or those persons deemed responsible for the nomination process.
-See State Street's Guidance on Expanding Board Gender Diversity. - Nasdaq's Diversity Disclosure Rule: Starting in 2023, Nasdaq's listing rule requires most Nasdaq-listed companies to have, or explain why they do not have, at least one diverse director, and in 2025, to have, or explain why they do not have, at least two diverse directors.
+See State Street's Guidance on Expanding Board Gender Diversity. - Nasdag's Diversity Disclosure Rule: Starting December 31, 2023, Nasdag's listing rule requires most Nasdag-listed companies to have, or explain why they do not have, at least one diverse director, and in 2025, to have, or explain why they do not have, at least two diverse directors.
 For FPIs, this includes one director who self-identifies as female and one who self-identifies as one or more of the following: female; LGBTQ+; or an underrepresented individual based on national, racial, ethnic, indigenous, cultural, religious or linguistic identity in the country of the Company's principal executive offices.
 In addition, beginning last year in 2022, the listing rules required all Nasdaq-listed companies to publicly disclose board diversity data using a standardized disclosure matrix template.
 A company may include this in its annual meeting proxy statement furnished on Form 6-K, in its Form 20-F or on its website.
 The most logical place appears to be the annual proxy statement on Form 6-K, especially if relevant to investors; otherwise, the website.
-Specific requirements, including the posting of a Nasdaq notice, must be satisfied if the company places its matrix on the website.2
+Specific requirements, including the posting of a Nasdag notice, must be satisfied if the company places its matrix on the website.2 Nasdaq rules specify that, starting in 2023, the matrix disclosure should include both the current and prior year statistics; however, Nasdaq has issued an FAQ that functionally removes this requirement by allowing only one year if the prior year remains publicly available (i.e., in a proxy statement, Form 20-F or on the company's website).